-5. Beach Kašjuni – Split
+11. Beach Kašjuni – Split

 Lucky for the pups (and for you), there is a special small beach area that is behind a small hill and some rocks, making a completely enclosed swimming area just for dogs.

 This naturally secluded section of Kašjuni Beach is small, which is perfect for keeping an eye on your pet while still enjoying one of the best beaches in Split.
 There are no amenities at this beach, so plan ahead with supplies and plenty of drinking water for your dog.

-6. Beach Šimuni – Island of Pag
+13. Beach Šimuni – Island of Pag

 While this beach is not an official dog beach, they have declared that pets are welcome, so you won’t be getting in trouble by bringing your dog to this particular spot.

 This beach has stunningly bright blue waters, plenty of shade, and is accessible to amenities.
 The beach is just 250 meters away from the town of Pag, where you can find shops, restaurants, and restrooms.

-7. Beach Kijac – Krk
+14. Beach Kijac – Krk

 This 300-meter-long beach on the island of Krk in northwest Croatia is popular for tourists with and without dogs.
 Kijac beach has stunning blue-green waters and a shady area to relax under the trees, which is set back from the pebbled sand area.

-The beach doesn’t have too many amenities, but they do have showers, restrooms, and a small cafe/bar area.
+The beach doesn’t have too many amenities, but they do have showers, restrooms, and a small cafe-bar area.
 Perfect for showering your pooch after a long day running around in the sand and the seawater.